cursor/mcp-servers/CONTRIBUTING.md

 ### Request a server

-Submit MCP servers via the [Server Request Template](https://github.com/cursor/mcp-servers/issues/new?template=server-request.yml).
+- Submit MCP servers via the [Server Request Template](https://github.com/cursor/mcp-servers/issues/new?template=server-request.yml).
 All technical integration and testing is handled for you.

-This collection is curated.
+- This collection is curated.
 Servers must be useful to developers and work with professional development tools.

-To help prioritize what gets added next, upvote existing requests.
+- To help prioritize what gets added next, upvote existing requests.
+- By completing MCP onboarding, you grant us the right to display your company’s name and logo for identification and promotional purposes across our platform and materials

 ## Requirements